-- A. AT&T Is Entitled To The New Telecom Rental Rate Under The Commission's 2018 Third Report And Order. - 10.
-The Commission's new telecom rate presumption is the most recent step in the Commission's longstanding effort to ensure that "similarly situated attachers ... pay similar pole attachment rates for comparable access."
-With or without the presumption, AT&T is entitled to rate relief in this case.
-But the presumption does apply and entitles AT&T to the new telecom rate for its use of Duke Energy Florida's poles. - 1.
-The New Telecom Rate Presumption Applies, But Duke Energy Florida Charges AT&T Rates That Are Far Higher. - "newly-renewed" agreement as defined by the Third Report and Order.
-In that Order, the Commission applied its new telecom rate presumption to all "new and newly-renewed joint use agreements," and defined "newly-renewed agreements" to include those agreements "that are automatically renewed, extended, or placed in evergreen status."
-The JUA's initial term expired on January 1, 1979, but it "shall continue in force thereafter" until it is terminated upon 6 months written notice.
-Continue and extend are synonyms: "Continue" means "[t]o carry further in time, space or development: extend" and "extend" means "to lengthen, prolong; to
+A. AT&T Is Entitled To The New Telecom Rental Rate Under The Commission's 2018 Third Report And Order.

+10. The Commission's new telecom rate presumption is the most recent step in the Commission's longstanding effort to ensure that "similarly situated attachers ... pay similar pole attachment rates for comparable access."13 With or without the presumption, AT&T is entitled to rate relief in this case.
+But the presumption does apply and entitles AT&T to the new telecom rate for its use of Duke Energy Florida's poles.

+1. The New Telecom Rate Presumption Applies, But Duke Energy Florida Charges AT&T Rates That Are Far Higher.

+11. AT&T is presumptively entitled to the new telecom rate because the JUA is a "newly-renewed" agreement as defined by the Third Report and Order.
+In that Order, the Commission applied its new telecom rate presumption to all "new and newly-renewed joint use agreements," and defined "newly-renewed agreements" to include those agreements "that are automatically renewed, extended, or placed in evergreen status."14 The JUA's initial term expired on January 1, 1979, but it "shall continue in force thereafter" until it is terminated upon 6 months written notice.15 Continue and extend are synonyms: "Continue" means "[t]o carry further in time, space or development: extend"16 and "extend" means "to lengthen, prolong; to